Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 It is divinely beautiful, and there is, so to speak, only one chin at it: there are 1200 steps up, and it just goes up.
 Therefore, many choose to arrive early in the morning so they can climb up while it is not hot.

-My schedule had been far too optimistic, so I could well see that if I also wanted to see the royal cities I had to be creative.
-So I walked around the cliff, and enjoyed the nature and the atmosphere.
+My schedule had been far too optimistic, so I could see that if I wanted to see the royal cities as well, I would have to be creative.
+So I wandered around the rock and enjoyed the scenery and the atmosphere.

 Sigiriya is truly a unique place - there is not much else to say.